Subscribe & Save + Get Free shipping on all Auto-ship Orders

 8. Kono, H. et al. Medium-chain triglycerides enhance secretory IgA expression in rat intestine after administration of endotoxin.
 Amer Journ Physio Gastrointest Liver Physio 2004;286:G1081-1089.

-9. Dave, J. R., et al. Dodecylglycerol provides partial protection against glutamate toxicity in neuronal cultures derived from different embryonic rat brain regions.
+9. Dave, J. R., et al. Dodecylglycerol partially protects against glutamate toxicity in neuronal cultures derived from different embryonic rat brain regions.
 Mol Chem Neuropathol 1997;30:1-13.

-10. Lim-Sylianco, C. Y., et al. A comparison of germ cell antigenotoxic activity of non-dietary and dietary coconut oil and soybean oil.
+10. Lim-Sylianco, C. Y., et al. The germ cell antigenotoxic activity of non-dietary and dietary coconut oil and soybean oil is compared.
 Phil Journal of Coconut Studies1992;2:1-5.

 12. Lim-Navarro, P. R. T. Protection effect of coconut oil against E coli endotoxin shock in rats.
 Coconuts Today 1994;11:90-91.